Crypto exposures and their retail suitability

 Regulatory uncertainty is the largest unpriced crypto risk for US retail investors.
 The 2024 spot Bitcoin ETF approvals were one regulatory cycle; the next cycle could change tax treatment (FIFO vs HIFO accounting), wash-sale rules (currently inapplicable to crypto -- a tax-loss-harvest advantage that may not survive), or stablecoin regulation.
 The ETF wrapper insulates you from custody risk but not from regulatory shifts that affect the underlying asset's tax treatment or accessibility.
 Hold a smaller-than-comfortable allocation if regulatory clarity matters to your plan.

 Crypto entered institutional portfolios via the 2024 spot ETFs.
-A 1-5% Bitcoin allocation with disciplined rebalancing has academic support; allocations above that range require deliberate conviction beyond portfolio-theory mechanics.
+A 1-5% Bitcoin allocation with disciplined rebalancing has support in largely issuer-sponsored research; allocations above that range require deliberate conviction beyond portfolio-theory mechanics.
 Custody via ETF is the right choice for almost all retail investors.
 Regulatory risk is the largest unpriced exposure.
 The IPS framework -- target allocation + rebalancing bands + cool-down on emotional changes -- is the same as for any other asset class.

 Sit with the ideas.